kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I will find out over a year later that the woman who owns the `@SchrodingerGata` account, Rocío Vidal, suffered a serious hacking attack.
 - I will also see Rocío Vidal in photos which remind me of [plate lady](#plate-lady-early-in-the-month) in that they imply filmed sexual activity.
+- In summer 2024, the porn-gangs bring Rocio Vidal to Cauterets France so I see her.
+I believe this is an endeavour to persuade me to do porn and/or they have managed to set up sedating tech in my hotel room at the City & Garden hotel which would not surprise me in the least.
 - I believe that the `Carmen` account, given it has so much interaction with the `@jctot19` account over many many years, must be a girlfriend.
+- In truth, it is Carmen Cano, Domingo Lopez Cano's sister.

 ### `@1frgvn`